swt30/radian-flake/README.md

 # radian-flake
-Nix flake for the [radian console](https://github.com/randy3k/radian) in R
+A Nix flake for the excellent [radian console](https://github.com/randy3k/radian) in R.

 Build this flake with `nix build .#radian`, or include it in other flakes using the github address of this repo `github:swt30/radian-flake`.
 For example: